Riverside County Health Officials Confirm 2 New Coronavirus Cases, Third Death – Up News Info Los Angeles

 "We knew that getting cases in the west county was inevitable," Kaiser said in a statement.

+On Wednesday, public health officials said they had administered 800 tests for COVID-19 and expected that number to double by the end of the week and triple by next week.

+Riverside County also said it had established a test drive site, though it was by appointment only.

-On Monday, Kaiser revised the previous order restricting public gatherings of 250 or more people to no more than 10.
+On Monday, Kaiser revised the previous order that restricted public gatherings of 250 or more people to no more than 10.

 The new health order restricts mass gatherings of 10 people or more, and mandates that meetings with fewer than 10 people must have enough space available to maintain six feet of space between attendees, known as social distancing.